A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Call this the Stand By Me of prison stories.
-Stephen King, who penned Stand by Me, also wrote the short story on which The Shawshank Redemption was based.
-Here we have all the things that made Stand By Me such a satisfying experience: loveable characters, writerly flourishes, one-dimensional evil antagonists, enduring friendships, poetic justice and a happy ending.
-This one is far darker and far more violent than Stand By Me, and so ought to be reserved only for older teens.
+This is a movie that stands the test of time and still resonates with viewers.
+Call this the Stand by Me of prison stories.
+Stephen King, who penned Stand by Me, also wrote the short story on which The Shawshank Redemption is based.
+Here we have all the things that made Stand by Me such a satisfying experience: loveable characters, writerly flourishes, one-dimensional evil antagonists, enduring friendships, poetic justice, and a happy ending.
+This one is far darker and far more violent than Stand by Me and so ought to be reserved only for older teens.
 The story is slow to develop, and younger kids and children sensitive to the suffering of others may find this world a difficult one to sit with for the film's duration.

-Having said all that, the film is satisfying, but cloying.
+Having said all that, the film is satisfying but cloying.
 Andy is the minister of the healing power of hope.
 He educates the inmates on the healing power of Mozart.
 He builds a library.
 He asks Red why he stopped playing the harmonica.
 When Red replies that it's no use in prison, Andy looks at him soulfully and replies that "here's where you need it the most."
-Despite the somewhat unbelievable friendship between a white, upper-class, innocent banker and a black man in 1949, it's a valuable lesson that may seem inspired to children who haven't heard this story a couple hundred times.
+Despite the somewhat unbelievable friendship between a white, upper-class banker and an African-American man in 1949, it's a valuable lesson that may seem inspired to kids who haven't heard this story before.

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.